raj-codal/INS/README.md

 3 Write a program to implement Monoalphabetic Cipher.

+4 Write a program for cryptanalysis of Monoalphabetic Cipher.

-4 Write a program to implement Playfair Cipher.
+5 Write a program to implement Playfair Cipher.

-5 Write a program to implement Hill Cipher.
+6 Write a program to implement Hill Cipher.

-6 Write a program to implement Vigenere Cipher.
+7 Write a program to implement Vigenere Cipher.

-7 Write a program to implement Vernam Cipher.
+8 Write a program to implement Vernam Cipher.

-8 Write a program to implement Railfence Cipher.
+9 Write a program to implement Railfence Cipher.

-9 Write a program to implement Row Transposition Cipher.
+10 Write a program to implement Row Transposition Cipher.

-10 Write a program to implement encryption and decryption using Simplified-DES scheme.
+11 Write a program to implement encryption and decryption using Simplified-DES scheme.

-11 Write a program to implement encryption and decryption using AES scheme.
+12 Write a program to implement encryption and decryption using AES scheme.

-12 Write a program to implement RSA algorithm.
+13 Write a program to implement RSA algorithm.

-13 Write a program to implement Diffie-Hellman Key Exchange algorithm.
+14 Write a program to implement Diffie-Hellman Key Exchange algorithm.

-14 Implement SHA-1 Algorithm.
+15 Implement SHA-1 Algorithm.

-15 Write a program to implement two Digital Signature Algorithms: DSA and Elgamal.
+16 Write a program to implement two Digital Signature Algorithms: DSA and Elgamal.